xideaai/SpaceCompany/README.md

 - Reworked EMC UI
 - Energy Conversion Changes
 - Reworded Chemical Plant Description
-- Reprogrammed Charcoal Production
+- Reprogrammed Titanium Production
 - Changed Laboratory Names and Descriptions
 - Destruction of Rocket Fuel Machines
 - Changed Order of Achievements
 - Prevented Building Multiple Dyson Spheres
 - Made All Numbers >1000 4 Digits Long
-- Changed Ice T4 to use Wood
+- Changed Ice T4 to use Fiber
 - Days on Time Stats
 - Changed Links in FAQ to open in new tab
 - Notifications for Achievements and Autosaving and for when Storage is full